PowerDNS/pdns/pdns/recursordist/docs/running.rst

   When wiping cache entries, matching entries in *all* caches (packet cache, recursor cache, negative cache) are removed.

-When debugging resolving issues, it can be advantagious to have a dump of all the cache entries.
+When debugging resolving issues, it can be advantageous to have a dump of all the cache entries.
 :doc:`rec_control <manpages/rec_control.1>` can write the caches of all threads to a file::

   rec_control dump-cache /tmp/cache